CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 * ~~Working on big arrays of data~~... oh, sorry.
 It can't.

 But if you want to add actual custom functionality that devs never dreamt of, you are out of luck.
-It's no coincidence most awesowe mods require SKSE (which extends the Papyrus API Bethesda gave us) or use dlls to do things (not possible with Papyrus) that were programmed in real programming languages.
+It's no coincidence most awesowe mods require SKSE (which extends the Papyrus API Bethesda gave us) or use dlls to do things that were programmed in real programming languages; things that are simply not possible with Papyrus.

 If I had to do anyway an external program to allow players setup my mod, then I can go the extra mile and do all GUI and configuration stuff at there, since I'd rather use a real programming language instead of Papyrus.